 **This is the mid-range estimate.
 Costs are based on industry standards and are subject to change.

-The Xcel settlement caps acquisition spending at $200 million, which includes the purchase of two substations and going concern: What Boulder could owe Xcel for future lost profits.
+The Xcel settlement caps acquisition spending at $200 million, which includes the purchase of two substations and Similar to stranded costs, this is the amount that Boulder could owe Xcel for future profits that ar...: What Boulder could owe Xcel for future lost profits.
 (If the settlement isn’t approved, the substations would fall under Acquisition or Construction costs.)

 Boulder contends it won’t owe going concern; Xcel has pegged those costs at up to $350 million.
-If the settlement agreement isn’t approved, going concern would be back on the table and the eventual acquisition cost will be determined via a court ruling in Boulder’s case to forcefully condemn Xcel’s assets.
+If the settlement agreement isn’t approved, going concern would be back on the Postponement of a motion, or a vote and the eventual acquisition cost will be determined via a court ruling in Boulder’s case to forcefully condemn Xcel’s assets.

-One unsettled question is stranded costs: What Boulder might owe Xcel for investments and plans the company made under the assumption that it would keep the city as a customer for a certain period of time.
+One unsettled question is If Boulder splits from Xcel, the company will have extra power on its hands that it intended for the...: What Boulder might owe Xcel for investments and plans the company made under the assumption that it would keep the city as a customer for a certain period of time.
 Stranded costs were not included in the settlement agreement, so those would have to be determined if Boulder were ever to restart municipalization or if voters turn down the settlement.